Tax audit is an independent review of books of accounts of an entity by auditors required under the Income Tax Act, 1961.

 A tax audit differs from a statutory audit on many grounds.
 A statutory audit is conducted to make sure proper reliability, transparency, fairness, and precision are maintained in the financial statements of the company.
 On the other hand, a tax audit is done for proper maintenance of books and to ensure that true data is reflected in the taxable income and deductions made by the firm.

-As a CA firm in Ahmedabad, we always focus on giving our clients the best in class services that reflect our values and vision of transparency, flawless, and professional work.
+As an eminent CA firm in Ahmedabad, we always focus on giving our clients the best in class services that reflect our values and vision of transparency, flawless, and professional work.
 Check out our website to understand and know more about our services and firm.

 Tax Audit Applicability